niccokunzmann/ExceptionWithContext/README.md

 Exception: normal exception
 ```

-Here it is the other way around:
+In Python 3, the order would be:

  1. `ExceptionWithContext`
  2. `This exception occured during the handling of the exception below:`
  3. `Exception`

-In Python 3 it is like:
+But here it is the other way around:

  1. `Exception`
  2. `During handling of the above exception, another exception occurred:`